georgetour/C-Sharp-Fundamentals/Chapter 7 Debugging and Visual Studio/Debugging_Tools_Visual_Studio/Debugging_Tools_Visual_Studio/readme.txt

 in this windows we can watch our variables and look at them at all time

-We have put the variables we want to watch as shown in 4.Watch_Variables_Values_Live.jpg but list[i] shows an error since i haven't beeen defined yetYou will see min is red colored since it just changed As you notice list[i] becomes 2 and in our logig we are saying if min < list[i] then min = list[i] so min will become the bigger number and not the smallest
+We have put the variables we want to watch as shown in 4.Watch_Variables_Values_Live.jpg but list[i] shows an error since i haven't been defined yet.
+You will see min is red colored since it just changed As you notice list[i] becomes 2 and in our logig we are saying if min < list[i] then min = list[i] so min will become the bigger number and not the smallest
 	5.Found_the_Problem.jpg